-Michelle Silby, DIrector of Ausdance NSW, is proud to announce this 2nd year of this exciting and new grant program initiative by Ausdance NSW, made possible by Create NSW on behalf of the NSW Government.
+Michelle Silby, Director of Ausdance NSW, is proud to announce the third, and final, year of this exciting and new grant program initiative by Ausdance NSW, made possible by Create NSW on behalf of the NSW Government.
 Providing opportunities for dance artists in NSW continues to be Ausdance NSW's primary objective as the key support, advocacy and service body for dance in the state.
 This Ausdance NSW initiative will provide numerous artists with the ability to innovate their practice and ultimately contribute to the New South Wales dance sector.
 Applicants can apply for an amount between $500 and $5,000.
 We welcome all dance artists in the state who match the criteria below to apply and look forward to seeing the outcomes of the Innovating Dance Practice grant program.

 We are really thrilled to have been successful in initiating this opportunity for individual dance artists in NSW.
 We will be delivering a devolved funding program for dance, supported by Create NSW.
 This small grants program called 'Innovating Dance Practice', aims to support peoples dance practice through small one off grants that inspire and develop dance artists' skills.
 There is a total of $30,000 available each year, for the next three years.
 Applicants can apply for an amount between $500 and $5,000.
 Ausdance NSW staff will facilitate the program, which will be assessed by an independent panel.

 - Michelle Silby, Director Ausdance NSW & Executive Director Ausdance Victoria

 The Innovating Dance Practice grant is an initiative of Ausdance NSW to assist professional dance practitioners residing in NSW to develop and innovate their practice through funds made available by Create NSW on behalf of the NSW Government.
 This is a three year initiative.

 The grant provides assistance to realise an opportunity that inspires new work, knowledge and skills, for example: